daddykev/stardust-dsp/README.md

 - [DDEX](https://ddex.net) for the standards and specifications
 - [Vue.js](https://vuejs.org/) team for the amazing framework
 - [Firebase](https://firebase.google.com/) for the backend infrastructure
-- [Howler.js](https://howlerjs.com/) for robust audio playback
 - Early contributors and testers
 - The open-source community

 ---

-**Join us in democratizing music streaming.
-True open source, no compromises.**

-*Star ⭐ the repo to follow our progress!
-Phase 3 (Core Streaming) is now complete - we have a fully functional streaming platform with direct pipeline ingestion!
-Phase 4 (Consumer Features) is next - help us build the social features and advanced discovery tools!*
+*Star ⭐ the repo to follow our progress!*